kellerflint/Course-Resources/content/SQL Analytics M7 - Create Tables and Manage Data.md

     (3, 'Ford', 'Mustang', 2023, 35000.00, NULL),
     (4, 'Chevrolet', 'Malibu', 2022, 27000.00, 3),
     (5, 'Tesla', 'Model 3', 2023, 45000.00, 3);
 ```

-**Without** using CREATE or INSERT, write SQL commands to handle the following senarios:
+**Without** using CREATE or INSERT, write SQL commands to handle the following scenarios for this car dealership database.
 1. The dealership has decided to start tracking the color of each car.
 2. There was a mistake when processing a recent order.
 The Honda Civic was actually sold to John Smith.
-3. Sarah Johnson has decided to return her Tesla Model 3.
+3. Mei Chen has decided to return her Tesla Model 3.
 The dealership has agreed to take it back.
 4. Aisha Patel has changed her email address.
 Her new email is aishap@gmail.com.
 5. Due to a special promotion, the dealership has decided to reduce the price of the Ford Mustang by $2000.
-6. The Ford Mustang was damaged beyond repair in a lot accident and needs to be removed from inventory.
+6. Kwame has decided to close their account.
+Data privacy laws require the company to permanently remove their information.

 ## How to Submit